 This course will introduce students to key topics of political sociology.
 Political sociology is concerned with the relationship between state and society, and it includes both macro and micro components.
 The central concept of political sociology is power.
 There are multiple sociological perspectives on power and politics; each perspective offers sociologists a conceptual lens through which to view these two components.
-Political sociologists examine various aspects of power to understand a wide range of phenomena, including state formation, revolution, nationalism, party politics and policymaking, values, political choice and voting, social movement, the welfare state, citizenship, and civil society.
+Political sociologists examine various aspects of power to understand a wide range of phenomena, including state formation, revolution, nationalism, political parties, political choice and voting, social movement, citizenship, and the welfare state.
 Many of these topics will be examined in this course.